-BitStringExpr is an expression that evaluates to a bit string.
+BitStringExpr is an expression that evalutes to a bit string.
 If BitStringExpr is a function call, it must be enclosed in parentheses.
 Each Qualifier is either a generator, a bit string generator or a filter.

 - A generator is written as: Pattern <- ListExpr.
 ListExpr must be an expression that evaluates to a list of terms. - A bit string generator is written as: BitstringPattern <= BitStringExpr.
-BitStringExpr must be an expression that evaluates to a bitstring. - A filter is an expression, which evaluates to true or false, or a guard expression.
-If the filter is not a guard expression and evaluates to a non-Boolean value Val, an exception {bad\filter, Val} is triggered at runtime.
+BitStringExpr must be an expression that evaluates to a bitstring. - A filter is an expression that evaluates to true or false.

-The variables in the generator patterns shadow previously bound variables, including variables bound in a previous generator pattern.
+The variables in the generator patterns, shadow variables in the function clause, surrounding the bit string comprehensions.